What health conditions qualify for a Nevada Medical Marijuana card?

 How much do you charge?

-The fee for the physician evaluation is $150.
-At no additional charge, we take care of everything for you, including notarizing all needed paperwork, and download and upload of your state application.
+The fee for the physician evaluation is $125.
+At no additional charge, we take care of everything for you, including all needed paperwork, and download and upload of your state application.
 If you would also like us to process a caregiver application, we charge an additional $50.
-Please also remember that the state has their own fee that is due at the time of upload of $100 for new cardholders, and $75 for renewals.
+Please also remember that the state has their own fee that is due at the time of upload of either $50 for one year or $100 for two years.

 Who can write a medical certification for a patient?

 Only MD (allopathic) and DO (osteopathic) physicians with a valid Nevada medical license may certify patients.
 The doctors we work with meet these standards and are in good standing with their medical boards.

 How long will it take for me to receive my registry identification card after my application is submitted to the State?